JordinPinzon/Typescript/README.md

 If you don't have Docker installed yet, download and install it from https://www.docker.com/
 2. Download the image
-Open your terminal and run the following command to download the Docker image:
+Open your terminal and run the following command to download the Docker image: docker pull jordin13/javascript-app:latest
-Docker pull jordin13/typescript-app:nombre de etiqueta

-## Build the image
-Run the following command to build your imagen: docker build -t react-ts-app .

 ## Run the container
-Once the image is downloaded, run a container using the following command: docker run -d -p 3000:3000 jordinpinzon/typescript-hello-world
+Once the image is downloaded, run a container using the following command: docker run -d -p 3000:80 --name typescript-app jordin13/typescript-app:latest

 ## Access the Project
 Open your browser and go to http://localhost:3000.
 You should see the project running.